 Posadas, December 16-24.
 Re-enactment of Mary and Joseph seeking a place to stay in Bethlehem.
 Groups of people, usually from a church or neighborhood, go from house to house asking for shelter and then end with a big party at the final house.
 After a short ritual and singing, there are piñatas, food, chocolate and mezcal.

 Night of the Radishes – December 23, Zocalo.
 Groups compete making carved radish scenes.
 Some are extraordinarily complex.
-Very popular, get in line late afternoon, 4-5 pm.
+Very popular, get in line in the late afternoon, 4-5 pm.

 Calendas (Processions) at the Zocalo, December 24.
 Various church and community groups parade around the Zocalo, with floats, beautiful costumes, dancing and fireworks.